-As one of the earliest and most widely prescribed beta blockers, propranolol is used by tens of millions of people in the United States alone.
+As one of the earliest and most widely prescribed beta blockers, propranolol is used by millions of people in the United States alone.

 Below, we’ve explained how propranolol works as a medication, as well as what it’s commonly used for.
 We’ve also covered the side effects of propranolol, potential propranolol interactions and tips for using it safely and effectively.